-The Administrator, Device User, Read-Only User, and Network-only User accounts are disabled by default, and cannot be enabled until the Super User default password (apc) is changed.
+In v6.8.0 and higher, the Administrator, Device User, Read-Only User, and Network-Only User accounts are disabled by default, and cannot be enabled until the Super User default password (apc) is changed.

-To set User Name and Password values for Administrator, Device User and Read-Only account types, see "Local Users".
+To set User Name and Password values for Administrator, Device User and Read-only account types, see "Local Users".

-How to Reset after a Lost Password
+How to Recover from a Lost Password